What is considered a service dog, and how do you know if you’re eligible for one?

 Do Service Dogs Need A Certificate?

 No, service dogs do not need a certificate.

-In fact, the Department of Justice specifically warns against being persuaded unnecessarily to pay for your service dog to be entered on a register or certified in some way.
+In fact, the Department of Justice specifically warns against paying for your service dog to be on a register or certified in some way.

 Are Service Dogs Pets?